 The Four Beasts of Revelation

-- They represent or symbolize the attributes of God – full of eyes within and without, the omniscience and omnipresence of God.
+- The attributes of God.
+They symbolize and represent the attributes of God.
+They are full of eyes within and without representing the omniscience and omnipresence of God.
+They are likened to a lion, ox, man and eagle.
+Each representing different aspects of God’s attributes.

 - Ox: Patience and continuous labor.